georgeepta/artemis-ansible/README.md

       "mitigation_script_path": "/root/mitigation_trigger.py",
       ```

-      You can change the default paths but is not recommended !!!
+      *You may change the default paths; however, it is not recommended !!!*

-   b) Add CISCO IOS router configuration file parser path as following:
+   b) Add the CISCO IOS router configuration file parser path as following:
       ```
       "parsers_paths": {
         "ios_parser": "/root/ios_parser.py",
       },
       ```

-      You can change the default path but is not recommended !!!
+      *This is the default parser that we have implemented and use.
+      If you want to add your own additional parsers contact developers for additional information on code support.*

-   c) Add all monitors that will provide BGP updates as following:
+   c) Add all monitors that will provide BGP updates as follows:
       ```
       "monitors": {
         "riperis": [""],
-        "bgpstreamlive": ["routeviews", "ris"],
+        "bgpstreamlive": ["routeviews", "ris", "caida"],
-        "betabmp": ["betabmp"],
         "exabgp":[{
           "ip": "exabgp",
           "port": 5000
         }]
       },
       ```

-     For more details check Monitor Section of [ARTEMIS Configuration File wiki](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Configuration-file#monitors)
+     For more details check Monitor Section of [ARTEMIS Configuration File wiki](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Configuration-file#monitors).

-   d) Optionally, if you want to also configure auto-mitigation mechanism, please add the following:
+   d) Optionally, if you want to also configure the auto-mitigation mechanism, please add the following:
    ```
    "mitigation": {
      "configured_prefix":{